MARCH 2026 · 11 MIN READ

 • Regulatory and legal complications from paying criminal organisations

-The investment in prevention, detection, and backup infrastructure that eliminates the need to consider payment is always more cost-effective than a ransom payment plus the associated costs.
+Investment in prevention, detection, and backups that removes the need to consider payment costs less than a ransom plus its fallout.

 BNR reporting requirements